 Wine Market Journal (WMJ) quarterly average: CellarTracker includes a large database of average auction prices based on auction results compiled from all major auction houses by the WMJ.
 Click here to read more specifics on this auction pricing data.

 This is only available to CellarTracker premium subscribers.
-This also requires the user to do a 1-click signup and share their email with the WMJ.
+This also requires a 1-click signup and sharing your email address with the WMJ.

 This is only available to CellarTracker premium subscribers.

 - Average purchase price: An average acquisition price for each wine is calculated based on all entered purchases by a user.

 - 'Cascading' values: The site automatically picks among the above alternatives, in the order specified, to generate a per-wine value.
 And then all of the inventory and consumption summary views for that user can be set to show the price, value or price AND value at the same time.

 - Other tools: The site has a bulk valuation view where you can review all of the cascading values and override them if you so choose with user valuations.
 There are also display settings to hide this altogether, just show price, just show value or show price and value at the same time.